wachira90/kenc/README.md

 kenc encode filename.yaml
 ```

-## By default the output of that YAML file will be printed to stdout.
-You can use -o to write the output to another file or -s to save output to the save file.
+## use -s for overwrite or -o for output new file

 ```
 kenc encode filename.yaml -s

-kenc encode filename.yaml -o filename.yaml
+kenc encode filename1.yaml -o filename2.yaml
 ```

 ## To decode from base64 to string.
 The flag -o and -s can also be used here.